 Search Warrant Cases

-We also specialize in defending people who were accused of drugs along with co-Defendants.
-The law is very clear that there are certain things required for an officer to charge you with possession of drugs.
+We also specialize in defending people who were accused of drugs along with co-defendants.
+The law is very clear that there are certain elements required for an officer to charge you with possession of drugs.
 You must either be in direct possession, which means it’s on your person, or you can be in constructive possession.
 Construction possession means a person must be able to maintain some direct access and control over the drugs to the exclusion of others.
 In cases where multiple people are charged with possessing the same item, or where multiple people had equal access to the item, additional defenses arise, creating multiple ways for us to get the case dismissed or reduced.

 Why Choose The Freedom Lawyers for Controlled Substances Defense?